Waratah Capital Advisors Ltd. Sells 8,112 Shares of Zscaler, Inc. (NASDAQ:ZS)

-Waratah Capital Advisors Ltd. decreased its position in shares of Zscaler, Inc. (NASDAQ:ZS) by 57.5% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 5,991 shares of the company’s stock after selling 8,112 shares during the period.
-Waratah Capital Advisors Ltd.’s holdings in Zscaler were worth $1,571,000 at the end of the most recent quarter.
+Waratah Capital Advisors Ltd. lessened its holdings in shares of Zscaler, Inc. (NASDAQ:ZS) by 57.5% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 5,991 shares of the company’s stock after selling 8,112 shares during the quarter.
+Waratah Capital Advisors Ltd.’s holdings in Zscaler were worth $1,571,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently bought and sold shares of the business.
-Benjamin F. Edwards & Company Inc. increased its position in Zscaler by 34.7% during the 3rd quarter.
-Benjamin F. Edwards & Company Inc. now owns 5,214 shares of the company’s stock worth $1,367,000 after buying an additional 1,342 shares during the period.
-Parallel Advisors LLC grew its holdings in shares of Zscaler by 65.1% during the 3rd quarter.
-Parallel Advisors LLC now owns 241 shares of the company’s stock worth $63,000 after purchasing an additional 95 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. grew its holdings in shares of Zscaler by 23.7% during the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 24,331 shares of the company’s stock worth $6,380,000 after purchasing an additional 4,667 shares in the last quarter.
-Allworth Financial LP grew its holdings in shares of Zscaler by 48.0% during the 3rd quarter.
-Allworth Financial LP now owns 148 shares of the company’s stock worth $39,000 after purchasing an additional 48 shares in the last quarter.
-Finally, Victory Capital Management Inc. grew its holdings in shares of Zscaler by 213.8% during the 3rd quarter.
-Victory Capital Management Inc. now owns 189,461 shares of the company’s stock worth $49,681,000 after purchasing an additional 129,088 shares in the last quarter.
-Hedge funds and other institutional investors own 42.99% of the company’s stock.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Allworth Financial LP raised its position in shares of Zscaler by 48.0% in the third quarter.
+Allworth Financial LP now owns 148 shares of the company’s stock valued at $39,000 after purchasing an additional 48 shares during the period.
+KB Financial Partners LLC bought a new position in shares of Zscaler in the second quarter valued at approximately $40,000.
+AllSquare Wealth Management LLC raised its position in shares of Zscaler by 300.0% in the second quarter.
+AllSquare Wealth Management LLC now owns 200 shares of the company’s stock valued at $43,000 after purchasing an additional 150 shares during the period.
+Berman Capital Advisors LLC raised its position in shares of Zscaler by 128.6% in the second quarter.
+Berman Capital Advisors LLC now owns 240 shares of the company’s stock valued at $51,000 after purchasing an additional 135 shares during the period.
+Finally, Total Clarity Wealth Management Inc. bought a new position in shares of Zscaler in the third quarter valued at approximately $53,000.
+42.99% of the stock is currently owned by hedge funds and other institutional investors.

-In other Zscaler news, insider Amit Sinha sold 7,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 30th.
-The stock was sold at an average price of $261.31, for a total value of $1,829,170.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Karen Blasing sold 2,000 shares of the firm’s stock in a transaction that occurred on Monday, September 27th.
-The shares were sold at an average price of $273.32, for a total value of $546,640.00.
+In related news, CFO Remo Canessa sold 4,730 shares of the business’s stock in a transaction that occurred on Thursday, December 16th.
+The stock was sold at an average price of $300.01, for a total value of $1,419,047.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, insider Amit Sinha sold 7,000 shares of the business’s stock in a transaction that occurred on Thursday, September 30th.
+The shares were sold at an average price of $261.31, for a total value of $1,829,170.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 137,267 shares of company stock valued at $40,583,902.
-20.30% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 137,267 shares of company stock valued at $40,583,902 over the last quarter.
+20.30% of the stock is owned by insiders.

+Zscaler (NASDAQ:ZS) last posted its earnings results on Tuesday, November 30th.
+The company reported $0.14 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.12 by $0.02.
+The company had revenue of $230.52 million during the quarter, compared to analyst estimates of $212.33 million.
+Zscaler had a negative return on equity of 45.93% and a negative net margin of 39.13%.
+The company’s revenue for the quarter was up 61.7% compared to the same quarter last year.
+During the same period in the previous year, the company earned ($0.28) EPS.
+As a group, equities analysts predict that Zscaler, Inc. will post -2.33 EPS for the current year.

-Several analysts have recently issued reports on ZS shares.
-Credit Suisse Group started coverage on Zscaler in a report on Tuesday, November 16th.
-They set an “outperform” rating and a $410.00 target price on the stock.
-BMO Capital Markets increased their target price on Zscaler from $315.00 to $415.00 and gave the stock an “outperform” rating in a report on Wednesday, December 1st.
-They noted that the move was a valuation call.
-Needham & Company LLC reissued a “buy” rating and set a $417.00 target price on shares of Zscaler in a report on Wednesday, December 1st.
-Wolfe Research raised their price objective on Zscaler from $325.00 to $400.00 and gave the company an “outperform” rating in a research note on Wednesday, December 1st.
-Finally, Mizuho raised their price objective on Zscaler from $385.00 to $400.00 and gave the company a “buy” rating in a research note on Wednesday, December 1st.
-Two analysts have rated the stock with a sell rating, six have assigned a hold rating and nineteen have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $366.19.
+Several equities research analysts have recently issued reports on the stock.
+UBS Group raised their price objective on shares of Zscaler from $295.00 to $380.00 and gave the stock a “neutral” rating in a research note on Wednesday, December 1st.
+Credit Suisse Group assumed coverage on shares of Zscaler in a research note on Tuesday, November 16th.
+They issued an “outperform” rating and a $410.00 price objective on the stock.
+KGI Securities upgraded shares of Zscaler from a “neutral” rating to an “outperform” rating in a research note on Monday, November 8th.
+JPMorgan Chase & Co. downgraded shares of Zscaler from a “neutral” rating to an “underweight” rating and lowered their price objective for the stock from $362.00 to $320.00 in a research note on Tuesday, December 14th.
+Finally, Truist raised their price objective on shares of Zscaler from $325.00 to $400.00 and gave the stock a “buy” rating in a research note on Wednesday, December 1st.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and nineteen have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $366.19.

 Zscaler Profile